Types of Braces

 Flossing

-When threading the floss, it is a good practice to start by pushing the floss vertically from the top to the bottom on your upper teeth and from the bottom to the top on your bottom teeth, always threading away from your gums.
-Once threaded, carefully floss around each tooth and gum, moving the floss up and down, just like you did without braces.
+When threading the floss on your upper teeth, it’s best to start by pushing the floss from the top of your teeth to the bottom.
+For your bottom teeth, thread the floss from the bottom to the top.
+Just remember to always thread away from your gums!
+Once threaded, floss around each tooth and gum just as you did prior to braces.

 Retainer Care Instructions